This page contains affiliate links. Please read our disclosure for more info.

 Website: The Yoga Barn

-Classes: Vinyasa flow, power yoga, hatha, yin, restorative, acro yoga, gentle yoga, intro to yoga, various meditation, ecstatic dance, and more.
+Classes: Vinyasa flow, power yoga, hatha, yin, restorative, acro yoga, gentle yoga, intro to yoga, fly high yoga, various meditation, ecstatic dance, and more.

 I recommend Radiantly Alive for experienced yogis as most classes assume a certain level of knowledge.
 If you like challenging vinyasa classes and don’t mind large class sizes, I’m sure you’ll enjoy it.